erlage/rad/README.md

 > Is it SEO friendly?

   Rad is a frontend framework and server side rendering is a must for better SEOs.
 Some frontend frameworks provides SSR but unfortunately we don't have that at the moment.
 However you can use a backend technology(PHP, Node, Erlang etc.) to stuff meta information in your root page, based on location that a client requested, before serving the page to client.
-We assure you that this is a sane, simple, and effective approach
+We assure you that this is a sane, simple, and effective approach.

 ## Widgets Index